 Artistic flourishes like the “silence,” “before,“ and “now” text on the media keys appear all over the keyboard.
 I asked Rennie specifically about why the Z-key was renamed to “past,” and he explained that since this machine was intended for creators, who live and die by the Ctrl+Z “Undo” shortcut, he thought it was natural to associate it with a past state of being.
 Finally, the leather keyboard cover's shape was derived from bits and pieces of the entire design — a circle here, an oblong there.
 It should be familiar to members of the Working Group, as it also appeared in the real world for an AR companion game designed by ACRONYM during the product’s launch.

-Some ideas didn’t make it to the final version of RMT02, like the metal pattern on the bare aluminum, or a bold neon enclosure for an XG Mobile, but Rennie felt like he and the team accomplished what they set out to with this project.
+Some ideas didn’t make it to the final version of RMT02, like the metal pattern on the bare aluminium, or a bold neon enclosure for an XG Mobile, but Rennie felt like he and the team accomplished what they set out to with this project.
 “The openness of The Republic of Gamers to take such a risk on this machine, that we thought looked pretty wild, was amazing,” Rennie says.
 “And we got to do everything we wanted.”

 I want to sincerely thank Raf Rennie for taking the time to talk with me about the RMT02 partnership from his perspective.
 I certainly have a deeper appreciation for the craftsmanship and attention to detail on this truly unique machine sitting on my desk.